ruby-china/rails-guides/source/getting_started.md

   in your web browser to explore the API documentation.

-TIP: To be able to generate the Rails Guides locally with the `doc:guides` rake task you need to install the RedCloth gem.
+TIP: To be able to generate the Rails Guides locally with the `doc:guides` rake task you need to install the RedCloth and Nokogiri gems.
 Add it to your `Gemfile` and run `bundle install` and you're ready to go.

 Configuration Gotchas